kirbyt/site-www-thecave-com/_posts/2016-11-19-from-trace-to-slopes.markdown

 layout: post
 title: "From Trace To Slopes"
 description: "How to download your Trace Snow recordings and import them into Slopes."
+excerpt: "Need to download your Trace Snow recordings?
+I did and this is how I did it so I could import the recordings into Slopes."
 date: 2016-11-19 10:52:31 -0500
 image: "img/bg-07.jpg"
 category: personal